phllmcgee/ttt-1-welcome-rb-bootcamp-prep-000/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/ttt-1-welcome-rb' title='Welcome Message for Tic Tac Toe'>Welcome Message for Tic Tac Toe</a> on Learn.co and start learning to code for free.</p>

-print "Welcome to Tic Tac Toe!"
+puts "Welcome to Tic Tac Toe!"